 To address these challenges, a multi-stakeholder Steering Committee undertook a consultative process from 2020 to 2021.
-The committee engaged with over 100 stakeholders globally to envision how to support healthier, more equitable, and more resilient markets for SRH.
+The committee engaged with over 100 stakeholders globally to envision how to support healthier, more equitable, and more resilient markets for sexual reproductive health (SRH).
 The group consisted of country leaders, public and private implementers, civil society members, donors, and market representatives who came together to create Shaping Equitable Market Access for Reproductive Health, or SEMA Reproductive Health.